Linus404/TwiTok/README.md

 - latest Python
 - Activation of a VPN is recommended to avoid potential IP bans.
+- A Telegram bot
+- Twitch API access

 ## Setup

 1. Clone this repository to your local machine.
 2. Navigate to the directory where you cloned the repository.
 3. Install the required dependencies using `pip install -r requirements.txt`.
+4. Open get_token.py and replace all placeholders with your own tokens and IDs

 ## Usage